yzx-oikawa/yzx-oikawa.github.io/_pages/cv.md

    **Project 1:** DS-SLAM: A Semantic Visual SLAM towards Dynamic Environments
     * Employed semantic segmentation neural network to improve Simultaneous Localization And Mapping (SLAM) robustness in dynamic environments
     * Paper has been accepted by 2018 International Conference on Intelligent Robots and Systems (IROS) with oral presentation (one of the most popular presentations at IROS 2018 ranked by [INFOVAYA](https://events.infovaya.com/))

-  **Project 2:** Dense-WVLAD: A CNN feature based loop closure detection method
-    * Used CNN feature to address loop closure detection problem in autonomous robot field
-    * Paper has been submitted to 2019 ICRA

 Academic Experience
 ======
 * **Beihang University**, Beijing, China
-Supervisor: Prof. Zhenzhong Wei, _September 2016 -- present_
+Supervisor: Prof. Zhenzhong Wei, _September 2016 -- October 2018_
   **Project 1:** Robot’s Eyes and Brain: Visual Semantic SLAM System
     * National Undergraduate Training Program for Innovation and Entrepreneurship
     * Led a team to enable the robot finish high-level tasks autonomously (eg. The robot could understand user’s voice instructions and help user to find objects)